 - Review the Tips for Hosting an Artist (below).

 - Fill out the Host an ArtPrize Artist Form and submit your application for our review.
-Please note that the deadline to sign up is Thursday, September 3!
+Stay tuned for details on the ArtPrize 2016 Artist Hosting application period.

 - Once approved, we will provide you with a spreadsheet of artists requesting temporary housing for you to consider.